 We have adopted various policies and internal procedures designed to supervise the use of derivatives within a Fund's portfolio.
-All policies and procedures comply with the derivative rules set out for alternative mutual funds in NI 81-102.
+All policies and procedures comply with the derivative rules set out for alternative mutual funds in NI 81-102, as may be modified by any exemptions to NI 81-102 granted by the Canadian Securities Administrators.
 These policies are reviewed at least annually by senior management.
-We have established an approval process for the use of derivatives before derivatives can be used in a Fund to ensure compliance with NI 81-102 and to ensure that the derivative is suitable for the Fund within the context of the Fund's objective and investment strategies.
+We have established an approval process for the use of derivatives before derivatives can be used in a Fund to ensure compliance with NI 81-102 or any granted exemptions to NI 81-102 and to ensure that the derivative is suitable for the Fund within the context of the Fund's objective and investment strategies.
 The Administrator records, values, monitors and reports on the derivative transactions that are entered into a Fund's portfolio records.
 Valuations of derivative instruments are carried out according to the procedures described under "Valuation of Portfolio Securities".
 The Manager's compliance department conducts ongoing monitoring of derivatives strategies for compliance with regulation designed to ensure: (i) all derivatives strategies of each Fund meet regulatory requirements; and (ii) derivative and counterparty exposures are reasonable and diversified.
 New derivative strategies are subject to a standardized approval process involving members from the Portfolio Manager and the Manager's compliance department.

 Under NI 81-102, mutual funds may engage in derivative transactions for both hedging and non-hedging purposes.
 When derivatives are used for hedging purposes, our internal policies require that the derivatives have a high degree of negative correlation to the position being hedged, as required by NI 81-102.
 Derivatives will be used to create leverage within a Fund's portfolio as permitted under section 2.9 of NI 81-102.
 We do not simulate stress conditions to measure risk in connection with the Fund's use of derivatives.
 Pursuant to NI 81-102, a Fund may deal with counterparties without a designated rating and the Fund may enter into over the counter derivative transactions with a wider variety of counterparties.
-A Fund will be permitted to exceed the 10% of NAV marked-to-market limit on specified derivatives exposure to a single counterparty, only if either: (i) the specified derivative is a clear specified derivative; or (ii) the counterparty has a designated rating (generally, a rating of "A" or higher for the counterparty's long-term debt).
+A Fund will be permitted to exceed the 10% of NAV marked-to-market limit on specified derivative; or (ii) the counterparty has a designated rating (generally, a rating of "A" or higher for the counterparty's long-term debt).